ekediala/scaffold/README.md

-# 🚀 Go API Scaffolding Tool
+# Go API Scaffolding Tool

-A powerful command-line tool that generates a complete, production-ready Go API project with best practices, database integration, middleware, and CI/CD setup.
+A powerful command-line tool that generates a complete, production-ready Go API project with best practices, minimal dependencies, database integration, middleware, and CI/CD setup.
+We try to use the standard library wherever possible.
+At the moment only zog for validation, pgx/v5 for database connections, uuid, golang-jwt, and godotenv for loading environment variables are included.
+Middleware and routing are handled using the standard library.

 ## Features